On Multitasking

 Interruptions to Flow State

 Spolsky has been writing about the negative effects of interruptions to flow state for years, and notes it can take “an average of 15 minutes to start working at maximum productivity.”
 (12 Steps, supra.)
 He expands on this theme in another article, noting “the documented productivity gains provided by giving knowledge workers space, quiet, and privacy” and how “it’s so easy to get knocked out of the zone.
 Noise, phone calls, going out for lunch, having to drive 5 minutes to Starbucks for coffee, and interruptions by coworkers — ESPECIALLY interruptions by coworkers — all knock you out of the zone.
 If you take a 1 minute interruption by a coworker asking you a question, and this knocks out your concentration enough that it takes you half an hour to get productive again, your overall productivity is in serious trouble.
-If you’re in a noisy bullpen environment like the type that caffinated dotcoms love to create, with marketing guys screaming on the phone next to programmers, your productivity will plunge as knowledge workers get interrupted time after time and never get into the zone.”
+If you’re in a noisy bullpen environment like the type that caffeinated dotcoms love to create, with marketing guys screaming on the phone next to programmers, your productivity will plunge as knowledge workers get interrupted time after time and never get into the zone.”
 (Id.)

 Email Specifically